 Chihayafuru is an anime about a girl struggling to find her identity in the aftermath of a traumatic event, and as she does so, she finds herself drawn into Karuta.
 Anime fans will find this story hits close to home.

-Death Parade is set in a bar representative of limbo, and every day, two people enter without any memory of their lives.
-They must face off against one another in several games to determine whether they should be sentenced to Heaven or Hell.
+Parade is set in a bar representative of limbo, and every day, two people enter without any memory of their lives.
+They must face off against one another in several games to determine whether they should be sentenced to Heaven or the nether region.

 The show is a short but complex piece that explores morality and virtue through the eyes of justice.
 It will keep you questioning every episode with its compelling cast of characters who are bound to an emotional ending.